-What would a conservative Supreme Court mean for Roe v.
-Wade?
-To local activists, it’s history repeating
+How Washington state made its abortion laws Trump-proof

 In January, Washington further expanded access to abortion through the Legislature’s passage of the Reproductive Parity Act, which mandates that insurance companies that cover maternity care services also cover abortion.

-“We have very strong protections here,” says Sara Ainsworth, advocacy director of feminist legal advocacy group Legal Voice.
-But she’s concerned about other barriers, like the Trump administration’s domestic gag rule, which would bar health-care providers who receive public funds through Title X from discussing pregnancy termination with their patients; the rule would represent a reemergence of Reagan-era abortion policy.
+“We have very strong protections here,” says Sara Ainsworth, advocacy director of the feminist legal-advocacy group Legal Voice.
+But she’s concerned about other barriers, like the Trump administration’s domestic-gag rule, which would bar health-care providers who receive public funds through Title X from discussing pregnancy termination with their patients; the rule would represent a reemergence of Reagan-era abortion policy.

-That’s a shift that may not square with the latest public opinion data on abortion.
+That’s a shift that may not square with the latest public-opinion data on abortion.

-“Seventy-two percent of the population … is with us and wants to know how to act,” said Allen, citing Perry Undem polling released in January, “so we are working with our folks in states across the country… contacting our Senators Cantwell and Murray to ask them to do everything in their power to oppose this nomination.”
+“Seventy-two percent of the population … is with us and wants to know how to act,” said Allen, citing Perry Undem polling released in January, “so we are working with our folks in states across the country … contacting our Senators Cantwell and Murray to ask them to do everything in their power to oppose this nomination.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.